Skip to main content

 In exceptional and emergency circumstances we will administer Calpol to children if families have agreed to this in advance both in the permission forms as part of enrollment and in writing before each dose.

-The Nursery will ask parents to apply factor 50 sunscreen during sunny sessions and if prior consent from families has been provided via the registration form and factor 50 sunscreen provided in bags the setting will re-apply this if needed.
+The Nursery will ask parents to apply factor 50 sunscreen before sunny sessions and if prior consent from families has been provided via the registration form and factor 50 sunscreen provided in bags the setting will re-apply this if needed.

 Allergies